Hi community,

 So, let’s suppose that I have a CMake project that consist of three targets:

-• a shared library created with add_library(mylib SHARED ...).
-(Static library usage is omitted now for brevity)
+add_library(mylib SHARED ...).
+(Static library usage is omitted now for brevity) - a module created with

-• an executable created with add_executable(myapp ...)
+add_library(mymodule MODULE ...) - an executable created with

 Furthermore

-• myapp links to the shared library mylib: target_link_libraries(myapp PRIVATE mylib)
+myapplinks to the shared librarymylib:target_link_libraries(myapp PRIVATE mylib) -

 The task is to copy all of the runtime parts (myapp.exe, mylib.dll, mymodule.dll) into one directory.
 Applying the example code (see below) from the documentation of $<TARGET_RUNTIME_DLLS:tgt> to my situation works well, if there is no MODULE, just the application and the shared library.